Christina Rocha

 Maria Christina Lima Corrêa da Rocha, best known as Christina Rocha (born June 7, 1957) is a Brazilian journalist and TV presenter.
-Since May 2009, she is the host of the program Casos de Família, on SBT.
+Between May 2009 and March 2023, she was the host of the program Casos de Família, on SBT.
+In 2024, she is the short-lived presenter of the news program Tá na Hora (It's Time) and she was the creator of the podcast Christina PodTudo, on YouTube.
+Today, she returns to SBT to present the new Casos de Família, which premieres again on July 28, 2025, at 2:45 PM.

 Career

 Graduated in journalism from Faculdades Integradas Hélio Alonso, Christina became known as presenter of the program O Povo na TV (English: The People on TV), on the former TVS, now SBT, in 1982.
 It was an interview program on controversial and scandalous topics.
 It also featured artistic gossip and consumer protection panels.
 At the same time, she participated in several films from the Trapalhões sequence.
 Reports showed the complaints of badly served consumers, who were placed face to face with suppliers of services and products.
 The conversation often devolved into physical fights.
 It reached high ratings and even threatened Rede Globo at the time.
 Wilton Franco, Wagner Montes, Sérgio Mallandro and Roberto Jefferson also appeared as presenters.

 The journalist would also present on the same television network the programs O Preço Certo (The Right Price) and Musicamp, alongside Wagner Montes.
 She was a reporter for Viva a Noite and presented the programs Show da Tarde, Sessão Premiada (Awarded Session), Programa Flávio Cavalcanti (Program Flávio Cavalcanti), TV Powww and was a judge on the Show de Calouros.
 In 1991 she presented Aqui Agora, together with other journalists, until 1996.
 In 1997 he also had a program called Alô, Christina on SBT, which was on the air until 1998.
 She also presented the Programa Livre, on Thursdays, between September 16 and December 30, 1999, integrating a rotation of five presenters due to the departure of Serginho Groisman from SBT to Rede Globo.
 Christina joined the rotation along with Ney Gonçalves Dias, Márcia Goldschmidt, Lu Barsoti and Otávio Mesquita.